snootched/cb-lcars/README.md

 A valid YAML file of all the LCARS templates is provided as [cb-lcars-full.yaml](./cb-lcars-full.yaml)

 1. Copy the full contents of [cb-lcars-full.yaml](./cb-lcars-full.yaml) into the YAML of your dashboard.
-2. To use the debug option in `cb-lcars-card-base`, create an input helper boolean in your Home Assistant instance named `input_boolean.lcars_ui_debug`
+2. Create an input helper boolean in your Home Assistant instance named `input_boolean.lcars_ui_debug`.
+This is mandatory as it is required by the template code which allows for using the visual debug option in `cb-lcars-card-base`.

 ## HA-LCARS Theme - Setup and Customizations